harsh-98/universe/README.md

-olar system is available at  the url https://harsh4123.github.io/universe
+Solar system is available at  the url https://harsh-98.github.io/universe